Reyn Altin Johannes Lumenta: Other achievements

 Lumenta received “Bunga Seroja” award (1976) (see Indonesian invasion of East Timor) from HANKAM, the Indonesian Ministry of Security and Defense for his contribution in the mass transportation of aids and volunteers to East Timor.

 Lumenta was a BMW motorcycle enthusiast, having toured Europe, South East Asia and Indonesia with his blue BMW touring motorcycle.
 Lumenta established Ikatan Motor Besar Indonesia (IMBI), an Association of Big Motorcycles in Indonesia in 1976.

 Together with 15 other individuals, in July 1968 Lumenta participated in the establishment of Organisation of Amateur Radio Indonesia (ORARI), a local member of the International Amateur Radio Union (IARU).
 His code name was YB0BY.

 Personal

 His other hobbies included black-and-white photography, painting and writing, both in English and Indonesian language.
 Several of his books and journal articles were published, including Aerodinamika (Aerodynamics) (1985), Mixtures (1982-1984); an 11-series mini book on Radio Amateur, Bermotor (Motorcycling) (1988); about his motorcycle journey across Sumatra, Malaysia and Thailand.
 His final book Medan – Padang 1.450 (1992) was about his motorcycle trips around North Sumatra and West Sumatra in the same year.

-He was married twice and had eight children.
+He was married twice and had six children.